filakhtov/gentoo-use-docs/media-libs/mesa.md

 It is safe to disable this flag.

-### pax_kernel
-Pass the `-Dglx-read-only-text=true` option to the meson build command.
-Disable writable `.text` section on `x86` platform necessary for running mesa under the PaX hardened Kernel.
-For details see [Gentoo Bug #240956](https://bugs.gentoo.org/240956).

-This flag must only be enabled on hardened systems.

 ### selinux
 Pass the `-Dselinux=true` option to the meson build command.
 Use the `libselinux` library to check if the SELinux restricts executable code in the heap memory and avoids using it for executable section allocation if it is restricted.
 This is necessary when running under the SELinux-restricted kernel.